Appliance Odors Explained: A Connecticut Homeowner's Diagnostic Guide

 Overheating Motors

-Melting Wires or Components
+Melting Wires or Internal Components

-Rotten or Sulfur Smells: Safety First
+Rotten Egg or Sulfur Smells: Treat These as Safety Emergencies

-Sulfur-like odors—often described as smelling like rotten eggs—require careful attention because they can indicate a gas leak.
+Sulfur-like appliance odors—often described as smelling like rotten eggs—require careful attention because they can indicate a gas leak.

 Natural Gas Leaks

-• Do not flip light switches or create any sparks
+- Do not flip light switches or create any sparks

-• Leave the house immediately
+- Leave the house immediately

-• Call 911 from outside
+- Call 911 from outside

-• Contact your gas company's emergency line (Eversource: 877-944-5325; Southern Connecticut Gas: 800-513-6122)
+- Contact your gas company's emergency line — Eversource: 877-944-5325 | Southern Connecticut Gas: 800-513-6122

-Food-Related Odors
+Food-Related Odors That Mimic Gas Smells

 Musty or Mildew Odors: Connecticut's Humidity Challenge